 Like nothing else in the industry.

-The VoBo GP-1, a fully autonomous LoRaWAN endpoint, allows data to be captured wirelessly from remote locations with the dependability you demand.
+The VoBo GP-1 and HL-1, fully autonomous LoRaWAN endpoints, allow data to be captured wirelessly from remote locations with the dependability you demand.

 VOBO GP-1 FEATURES